 Q: I hold a Masters degree from Italy and I am registered in Italy; can I apply to join the Register?

-A: Yes, as long as the qualification you hold is listed in the Directive and you are an EU national, it is open to you to apply for registration.
+A: Yes, as long as the qualification you hold is listed in the frozen version of Annex V.7.1 of the MRPQD as it stood at 11pm on 31 December 2020, it is open to you to apply for registration.

-Q: I am an EU national and I hold a listed qualification from the Netherlands, but I have not completed the practical training requirement and assessment in order to join the Register in the Netherlands, can I join the UK Register?
+Q: I hold a qualification listed in the frozen version of Annex V.7.1 of the MRPQD from the Netherlands, but I have not completed the practical training requirement and assessment in order to join the Register in the Netherlands, can I join the UK Register?

 A: No. Before being eligible to join the Register you will have to complete the access requirement in the Netherlands; or alternatively you can complete a UK Part 3 qualification and then apply to join the Register.

-Q: I hold a listed qualification from Romania but the Romanian competent authority has confirmed that I have restricted access, that is without right of signature to the profession in Romania.
+Q: I hold a listed qualification from Romania listed in the frozen version of Annex V.7.1 to the MRPQD but the Romanian competent authority has confirmed that I have restricted access, that is without right of signature to the profession in Romania.
 Can I join the Register?

-Q: I have a listed qualification from Italy and have joined the Chamber of Architects in Greece, can I register?
+Q: I have a qualification listed in the frozen version of Annex V.7.1 to the MRPQD from Italy and have joined the Chamber of Architects in Greece, can I register?

 Q: I do not have a copy of my Esame di Stato certificate but it is certified on my competent authority certificate, will this be OK?